 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: The Dear Doonan 14 track live album.
 We tracked 14 songs in 4 days.
 The band is a six piece psych-rock outfit with Eastern and Western instrumentation.
 A huge project that took 6 weeks of planning.
 Now, in the mixing stage, the album is set to be released at the end of 2019, and will be a monster of catchy folk and psych-rock songs with an abundance of unorthodox instrumentation.
-Instrumentation consists of sitar, lute, dojo, banjo, electric guitars, bass, live drums, percussion, trumpet, harmonica and vocals, all blending together to create a unique quality of Eastern and Western music.
+Instrumentation consists of dojo, banjo, electric guitars, bass, live drums, percussion, trumpet, harmonica and vocals, all blending together to create a unique quality of psychedelic music.
+Now moving onto album two with a lean towards the East, Dear Doonan's 'Temple of Doon' will be another proud project.

 Q: What are you working on at the moment?